OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-crm.md

 ---
-title: Log appointments to a CRM application in Outlook mobile add-ins
+title: Log appointments to a customer relationship management (CRM) application in Outlook mobile add-ins
-description: Learn how to set up an Outlook mobile add-in to log appointments to a CRM application. ms.topic: article ms.date: 04/06/2022 ms.localizationpriority: medium
+description: Learn how to set up an Outlook mobile add-in to log appointments to a CRM application. ms.topic: article ms.date: 04/07/2022 ms.localizationpriority: medium
 ---

-# Log appointments to a CRM application in Outlook mobile add-ins
+# Log appointments to a customer relationship management (CRM) application in Outlook mobile add-ins

 Saving your appointment details and related notes to a CRM or note-taking application can help you keep track of meetings you've attended.